-Robert Holman writes plays of startling beauty, combining close observation of the way people behave with a thrilling and often fiercely uncompromising mastery of dramatic form.
+Robert Holman wrote plays of startling beauty, combining close observation of the way people behave with a thrilling and often fiercely uncompromising mastery of dramatic form.
 He is the playwright most admired by other playwrights.
-To Simon Stephens, he is ‘My favourite living writer’.
+To Simon Stephens, he was, until Holman’s death in 2021, ‘My favourite living writer’.

 Here, in this selection from Holman’s first decade of playwriting, a monkey is taken for a French spy by an eighteenth-century fishing community; the inhabitants of a Greek island reside under the shadow of the atom bomb; and a group of lonely people converge on the North Yorkshire moors.